 A total of 648 applications from all over the world have been submitted since the launch of these prestigious awards in 2002.

 Any company from the public and private sector, NGOs and government agencies from all over the world linked to the tourism industry.
 All sustainable operations and activities must be implemented by the company, NGO or agency applying for the award.
-Projects that are yet not in operation are not eligible.
+Projects that are yet not in operation are not eligible:

-- Tour Operators – Travel Agents 2.
-Urban Accommodation
+- Tour Operators – Travel Agents

-- Rural Accommodation 4.
-Transportation
+- Rural Accommodation

 - Countryside and Wildlife (Destination refers to a country, region or city specifically as a Tourism Destination – somewhere that wishes to attract visitors.
-The applicants for the Tourism Destination category must bring together a multi-stakeholder group such as accommodation, transportation, attractions, restaurants, etc. and reflect how their performance bring sustainability commitment and aim at the destination level.)
+The applicants for the Tourism Destination category must bring together a multi-stakeholder group such as accommodation, transportation, attractions, restaurants, etc. and reflect how their performance bring sustainability commitment and aim at the destination level.

-- Marine 7.
-Community and Government projects
+- Community and Government projects

-- Major Tourist Attractions 9.
-Educational Institutions/Programmes and Media
+- Educational Institutions/Programmes and Media

 - Tourism Destinations*